tca19/dict2vec/README.md

 English version of Wikipedia.
 Vectors with dimension 100 (resp.
 200) were trained on the first 50M (resp.
 200M) words of this corpus whereas vectors with dimension 300 were trained on the full corpus.
 First line is composed of (number of words / dimension).
-Each following line contain the word and all its space separated vector values.
+Each following line contains the word and all its space separated vector values.

 You need to extract the embeddings before using them.
 Use the following command